 Skip to main content

-forge mcp import - Import MCP servers configuration from JSON
+Import one or more MCP servers from a JSON string.

 forge mcp import [OPTIONS] '<json_configuration>'